What is Binge Eating Disorder?

 • Therapy Dog Companions: Service dogs are on-site to provide comfort and support throughout your treatment experience.

-Recovery doesn’t stop at discharge—it’s a continuous journey.
+Recovery doesn’t stop at discharge.
+It’s a continuous journey.
 After completing treatment, many clients step down to lower levels of care, such as IOP or outpatient therapy.
 At NewCircle, we help you create a personalized aftercare plan that may include relapse prevention tools, ongoing therapy, nutrition support, and peer groups.

 We stay connected through regular check-ins and ensure you have the resources to maintain your progress.
 With the right support, recovery becomes a long-term foundation, not just a phase.